-CoinJar Europe Limited ("CoinJar Europe", "the Firm", “CEL”, “we”, “our” or “the Company”) is authorised by the Central Bank of Ireland ("CBI") as a Crypto-Asset Service Provider ("CASP").
-In keeping with MiCAR Articles 68–73, the CBI Consumer Protection Code 2012 and wider EU conduct requirements, this Disclosure sets out how CoinJar identifies, prevents and manages actual, potential or perceived conflicts of interest so that client interests always take precedence and market integrity is preserved.
+CoinJar Europe Limited ("CoinJar Europe", "CoinJar", "the Firm", “CEL”, “we”, “our” or “the Company”) is authorised by the Central Bank of Ireland ("CBI") as a Crypto-Asset Service Provider ("CASP").
+In keeping with MiCAR Articles 68–73, the CBI Consumer Protection Code 2012 and wider EU conduct requirements, this Disclosure sets out how CoinJar identifies, prevents and manages actual, potential or perceived conflicts of interest so that customer interests always take precedence and market integrity is preserved.

 Conflicts may be actual (present), potential (reasonably foreseeable) or perceived (a third party could believe a conflict exists even if it does not).
 Conflict vectors under MiCAR include: